Sonnet 252

 And I recovered full, quite free from harm.

-From time to time, afflictions do return,
+From time to time, afflictions still return—

 Her lips touch mine, and frailty does adjourn.